astampoulis/website-source/content/makam/index.md

   official GitHub repository for it.
 - [Technical Overview](techoverview.pdf).
-A paper describing the main technical features of Makam, which is the closest thing that we have right now to a language tutorial (expect a proper tutorial soon though!)
+A paper describing the main technical features of Makam, which is the closest thing that we have right now to a more in-depth language reference.
+Still, this is quite dated at this point, so expect newer material soon.
 - [Slides for the CRSX User Meeting](slides-crsx.pdf).
 These are the slides for a talk I gave in the 2nd CRSX User Meeting, in Two Sigma NYC.
 They describe the main features of Makam and are a good